Our best ethical travel tips will make you a more sustainable – and likeable – tourist!

 Travelling and heading out on holiday are two very different types of trips.
 The traveller is a keen explorer who wants to leave no corner unturned.
 They want to immerse themselves in the local culture, see it all, try new experiences and mingle with the locals.
 The holidaymaker is simply there to relax.
 They want to kick back after a busy few months at work, and soak up the sunshine with a cocktail in hand.

 No matter which situation you’re in, when you’re abroad, it’s a good idea to approach new places and people in a way that ensures smooth communication with the locals, and a true understanding of their culture.
-To help you achieve that, I’ve come up with a few ethical things to do every time you travel.
-Do you have any rules you personally think are important?
-Leave them in the comments section!
+To help you achieve that, I’ve come up with a few of our best ethical travel tips for every time you travel.

 1. Take a Free Walking Tour